tencentyun/qcloud-documents/product/计算与网络/无服务器云函数/代码实操/获取COS上的图像并创建缩略图/步骤二：创建部署程序包_en.md

 ```
 sudo yum install python
 ```
-2) Make sure that you have installed a necessary dependant library in the current Linux environment
+2) Make sure that you have installed a necessary dependent library in the current Linux environment
 ```
 sudo yum install python-devel python-pip gcc libjpeg-devel zlib-devel python-virtualenv
 ```